 We love open architecture and modern design.
 When we returned from living in France we searched high and low for lofts in San Francisco, but the market was at a high point and anything we liked was way out of our price range.
 So we took the hunt to the East Bay where we focused on Emeryville and West Oakland.
 In total, we looked for a place to call home for a year to no avail.

 It was by chance the day before we were leaving for an Alaskan cruise that I spotted an ad for our future home in Berkeley on Craig’s List.
 We ran over to take a look and instantly fell in love.
 And then we left for Alaska.
 This was 2007 (in the days before Docusign) and let me tell you, faxing real estate paperwork from a cruise at $1.50 a page was a little crazy.
 If you have ever bought a home you will know that there is a lot of paperwork!

 But we got it and we have loved and cherished our little corner of paradise ever since.
-You can read more about how I feel about my house in this letter I wrote to the future owners.

 We are also minimalists.
 After a military childhood of moving every 2-3 years and an adult life where I was, at one time, moving every year, I got rid of a lot of stuff.
 The one exception is books.
 Mr. Misadventures and I are bookworms and you will quickly see our love for these objects in the images below!

 We’ll start on the ground floor.
 Our unit is in the back, cut off from the street, and is a little oasis with bamboo and Japanese maples.
 We have two terraces on the bottom floor, front, and back.
 This is the front (see the books in our entrance!).

 The back terrace is a little smaller but just as private (you can see it in the photo below).
 The first floor is our office and TV room.
 The floor is polished concrete (all our floors have radiant heating which is awesome in the winter!).
 There is a large sliding wall that can close off the office.
 The sofa is a sleeper couch for when we have guests.